SobakaPirat/tm-bot/README.md

-# PIWO-bot
+# TM-bot

-PIWO-bot is a Discord bot created for the PIWO Trackmania Team Discord server.
+TM-bot is a Discord bot created for the russian trackmania community Discord server.

 ## Features
 * Database of team players & rosters